tunapanda/wp-remote-sync/README.md

 Synchronisation is user driven and all operations are handled from the local endpoint.
 The user can do operations similar to those git provides, i.e. push, pull, etc.

 ## Work in progress
-Works, but could use more testing...
+Works, but could use more testing....

 ## Hacking
 * TDD rocks!